Uniswap/docs/docs/api/nft/guides/01-buy.md

 Uniswap NFT makes adding the NFT purchase functionality to your application simple.
 At a high level integrators will:

-1. Send a request to the Uniswap API specifying the assets to be purchased.
-The API will find the best price for that asset across our onboarded marketplaces and return the calldata to execute the purchase
+1. Create a **Buy Intent** by sending a request to the Uniswap API specifying the assets to be purchased.
+The API will find the best price for that asset across our onboarded marketplaces and return the calldata to execute the purchase.
+2. The **Buy Intent** returned will include a series of **Actions** your user will need to complete.
+Iterate through each **Action** required to complete the purchase.
-2. Use the provider or wallet of their choosing to execute that calldata and complete the purchase
+3. Use the provider or wallet of their choosing to execute that calldata and complete the purchase.

 The Uniswap API is designed to be flexible and easy to integrate, below is a simple walk through of how you can use it to add the purchase of NFTs to your web application.